Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-encr-fld title="Handshake Encryption Field Values"}

 Extension Field (16 bits):
-: This field is message specific extension related to Handshake Type field.
+: This field is a message-specific extension related to the Handshake Type field.
-  The value must be set to 0 except for the following cases.
+  The value must be set to 0 except in the following cases:

-  If the handshake control packet is the INDUCTION message, this field is sent back by the Listener.
-In case of the CONCLUSION message, this field value should contain a combination of Extension Type value.
-For more details, see
+  (1) If the handshake control packet is the INDUCTION message, this field is sent back by the Listener.
+  (2) In the case of a CONCLUSION message, this field value should contain a combination of Extension Type values.

-  {{caller-listener-handshake}}.
+  For more details, see {{caller-listener-handshake}}.

 Initial Packet Sequence Number (32 bits):
-: The sequence number for the very first data packet to be sent.
+: The sequence number of the very first data packet to be sent.

 Maximum Transmission Unit Size (32 bits):
-: The value is typically 1500 to follow the default size of MTU (Maximum Transmission Unit) in Ethernet, but can be less.
+: This value is typically set to 1500, which is the default Maximum Transmission Unit (MTU) size for Ethernet, but can be less.

 Maximum Flow Window Size (32 bits):
-: The value of this field is the maximum number of data packets allowed to be "in flight" which means the number of sent packets without receiving ACK control packet.
+: The value of this field is the maximum number of data packets allowed to be "in flight"
+  (i.e. the number of sent packets for which an ACK control packet has not yet been received).

 Handshake Type (32 bits):
-: This field indicates the handshake packet types.
+: This field indicates the handshake packet type.
   The possible values are described in {{handshake-type}}.
   For more details refer to {{handshake-messages}}.